 Most of the time, committees do not formally present reports on nominations on the floor of the Senate.
-Instead, a Senator, typically the committee chair, informs the legislative clerk stationed at the desk of the committee's decision.
+Instead, committee staff prepare the appropriate paperwork on behalf of the committee chair and file it with the clerk.
 The executive clerk then arranges for the nomination to be printed in the Congressional Record and placed on the Executive Calendar.
 If a report were presented on the floor, it would have to be done in executive session.
 Executive session and the Executive Calendar will be discussed in the next section.
 According to Senate Rule XXXI, the Senate cannot vote on a nomination the same day it is reported except by unanimous consent.19